-The citrus world was all about the orange.
+The citrus world was all about the orange – particularly the Navel.
 For years this is what people turned to as a stable in their lunch bags.
 Mandarins and tangerines always took a back seat.
-But that is no longer the case.
+But that is no longer the case as marketing has taken off like never before seen in the produce world.
 Mandarins have really been coming on hot with growers develop new varieties so we can enjoy these easy to peel fruits for a good stretch of the year.
 One of the first varieties out of the gate is the Satsuma.
 As the Asian name would seem to suggest these oranges originated in Japan.
 Like other mandarins they are smaller than a Navel orange.

 One of my favorite growers of this citrus is Family Tree Farms.
 They allow their fruit to ripen on the tree to develop their full flavor.
 Some growers will pick fruit that is still partiality green, but Satsumas are best enjoyed when they are a vivid orange color all around.
 Check out this video to learn more about growing them:

 Simple as peeling off the outer skin and enjoying.
 Serious mandarin eaters can peel off the skin in one piece!
 This becomes easier as we get later into the season and the skin separates more from the fruit.
 No seeds to fuss about.
 You can also enjoy them in salads, so much better than those canned mandarin people like to use.
 You could juice them if you like, although it would take a lot of them.

 What is the Difference Between Clementines and Satsuma Mandarins?